embroidery-space/xsp-specs/ursa/oxs.md

   - `quarter` - A small (1/4) full stitch.
     It is also known as a petit.

-  - `specialstitch` _by Embroidery Studio_ - A special stitch from the XSD pattern.
+  - `specialstitch` _by Embroiderly_ - A special stitch from the XSD pattern.

     Stitch objects of this type have a `modindex` attribute that specifies the index of the special stitch model defined in the `special_stitch_models` section.
     If this attribute is missing or empty, then we consider this special stitch to be invalid.